StevensonKuo/Xantico/README.md

 $container->setInnerElements($jumbotron);
 ```

-Now we finish it and render the HTML code to see your results.
+Now we finish it and render the HTML for your results.

 ```php
 $btPalette->setBodyContents($container);